rajat-bhatnagar/rajat-bhatnagar.github.io/README.md

  -  Add Contact me information or page
  -  Create a scroll to top icon on right side of all web pages, bottom right
  -  Show Home location map at the bottom of page
+ -  Include Table to content similar to a wiki on one of the pages